aurre/resume10-29-20/README.md

 **Note:** VueJS also published a guide to deploy VueJS sites to other platforms, checkout the [deployment](https://cli.vuejs.org/guide/deployment.html) documentation for other platforms.

+## Using Axios to Get Data using JSON Server Fake REST API

+1. Clone or download the [axios](https://github.com/webdevsuperfast/startbootstrap-resume-vue/tree/axios) branch.
+2. Clone or download [Start Bootstrap Resume Data](https://github.com/webdevsuperfast/startbootstrap-resume-vue-data) repository.
+3. Edit the contents of `db.json` from the later repository.
+4. Follow [instruction](https://github.com/webdevsuperfast/startbootstrap-resume-vue-data#deploy-to-heroku) to deploy your data to Heroku or other platforms.
+5. Profit.

 ## Features

 1. Built with Bootstrap Vue and Font Awesome Vue.